Efforts and Achievements

 A memorandum of understanding between NSSA and UAE Space Agency has been signed, and another with MBRSC for the purpose of providing expertise, implementing joint projects, building capacity, and further obtain data and satellite images for the Kingdom on a regular basis.

-The first accomplishment of this cooperation was the implementation of an extensive workshop in the Kingdom of Bahrain by the UAE Space Agency for several government entities in 2016 that would help in the start up process, using the expertise of the UAE Space Agency to evaluate the candidates for the Bahrain Space Team in September 2018 and reviewing the Request for Proposal (RFP) document for constructing Bahrain’s first National satellite and ground station establishment with a focus on capacity building and knowledge transfer.
-Most recent is collaborating in 2019 to conduct a workshop that would help the Kingdom while drafting its national space law (in the coming years).
+In summary, the accomplishments of this cooperation was the implementation of an extensive workshop that would help in the NSSA start up process, obtaining the expertise of the UAE Space Agency to evaluate the candidates for the Bahrain Space Team, reviewing the Request for Proposal (RFP) document for constructing and launching Bahrain’s first National earth observation satellite, collaborating on a joint workshop that would help the Kingdom while drafting its national space law, and capacity building of the Bahrain Space Team .

-In an attempt to fulfill the Royal directions towards learning about the space field and benefiting from the experiences of neighboring countries, NSSA has initiated contacting King Abdulaziz City for Science and Technology (KACST) – the competent entity in space science in the Kingdom of Saudi Arabia .
+In an attempt to fulfill the Royal directions towards learning about the space field and benefiting from the experiences of neighboring countries, NSSA has initiated contacting the Saudi Space Commission and King Abdulaziz City for Science and Technology (KACST), that have both played a prominent role in supporting the efforts of the Agency in the establishment phase.

 This opened new horizons for the Agency through the cooperation between the two entities in many fields related to space science, its applications and technology.

 Today, the Agency has become the representative of the Kingdom of Bahrain in the field of space.
-The Agency has engaged with international organizations and many international space agencies, including the Republic of the Russian Federation, the United Kingdom, Japan, South Korea, Pakistan, Italy, Lithuania, Slovenia, Ecuador, India and Canada.
+The Agency has engaged with international organizations and many regional and international space agencies and research centers.

 NSSA has already signed several MoU’s, while others are in the pipeline.